ssbothwell/trip_test/docs/README.md

 ### Implementation Details

-I wrote this REST server using Flask, SQLite3 database, and the Flask-JWT-Exended plugin.
-The database contains a the

-`members` table as described in the assignment and a `users` table for access control and JWT token generation.
+I wrote this REST server using Flask, PostgreSQL, and the Flask-JWT-Exended plugin.
+The database contains a the `members` table as described in the assignment and a `users` table for access control and JWT token generation.
 Users must hit `/login` route with a `POST` request containing valid